- About Us

-The 2016 National Fellowship brought 23 journalists from around the country to Los Angeles from July 17-21, 2016 for five intensive days of training on community health issues and the impact on health of adverse experiences in childhood.
-Each Fellow returned home to spend the next six months working on a substantive health or child welfare-focused journalism project, assisted with a reporting grant of $2,000-$10,000 and six months of mentoring by one of our Senior Fellows.
+The 2017 National Fellowship will bring 20 journalists from around the country to Los Angeles from July 16-20, 2017 for five intensive days of training on community health issues and the impact on health of adverse experiences in childhood.
+Each Fellow returns home to spend the next six months working on a substantive community health, child-welfare or health policy project, assisted with a reporting grant of $2,000-$10,000 and six months of mentoring by one of our Senior Fellows.
 The National Fellowship is underwritten by generous grants from the Annie E. Casey Foundation and The California Endowment.
 Read highlights of the 2016 National Health Journalism Fellowship here, as well as a list of the competitively selected 2016 Fellows.
-Click on their names to read their blog posts about the reporting projects they are working on.
+Click on their names to read their blog posts about the reporting projects they produced.

 In conjunction with the National Fellowship, we administer two specialty reporting grants: